RKSouth/ReverseEngineeringCode/README.md

 __Dependencies?__

+This file is dependant on the api routes to do it's work

 ### signup.js

 __Purpose__

+Gets users input data and saves it into user data and then logs in the user into the member area.

 __Dependencies?__

+Uses api routes, the members html (and js), and passport js.

 ### stylesheets

+This folder is meant to hold the CSS that will alter the styling of the page

 ### login.html

 __Purpose__

+This is the html log in page.
+It contains the forms, buttons and links to get from page to page and trigger the activities the user wants to make.

 __Dependencies?__

+login.html is dependant on login.js

 ### members.html

 __Purpose__

+members.html welcomes members by their email address, it also gives them the option to log out.

 __Dependencies?__

+Mostly just members.js but also will take you to the log in page (once you log out).

 ### signup.html

 __Purpose__

+The html that contains the sign up form.
+Also, allows you to navigate to the log in page

 __Dependencies?__

+Dependant on sign.up.js but also the api routes.

 ## Routes